-Class 6 - Year 5 & 6
+Class 6 – Years 5 and 6

-Any opportunities you can use to help your child to tell the time and calculate time periods e.g. how long will it be until we have tea at 6pm, would be greatly appreciated.
 Homework is something that can cause stress to both children and parents!
 If you find that there are any issues, please let me know so that we can address them.

 It is really important that the children read and record this every day.
 Once children have grasped the ‘mechanics’ of accessing a text discussing with you their reading matter is of great help to broaden their reading skills.
 We are working hard in school to promote Reading for Meaning.
 Whilst it is important for children to be heard read as much as possible, to develop your child's understanding we need to question them about what they are reading too.
 For example, talking about the plot, characters, what they think will happen in the book, etc. There are lots of ideas for this and some interesting websites they can access that promote that love of reading (please see the bottom of the page).
 Most popular children's authors have their own websites with some great activities for the children to do.

 This term we will be travelling to the Halo Swimming Pool every afternoon for the first two weeks for an intensive course.
 Jewellery cannot be worn in the Pool, so please ensure children are not wearing ear-rings on those days.
 The swimming curriculum has been updated and now includes more activities including water safety, so as well as towel, costume and optional goggles (all long hair needs to be under a swimming hat) children may need to bring shorts, T-shirts and pyjama bottoms for some lessons.